antongolub/misc/packages/dep/tsc-dts-fix/README.md

 Despite the fact that TS is actively developing, there are still a number of problems with its `tsc` compiler.
 In some situations, [generated bundles](https://github.com/antongolub/tsc-esm-fix) require modification to work correctly in runtime.
 Other issues affect typings.
 This library is aimed to provide a workaroud for couple of them:
-1. Extra extensions in modules declarations force dependent projects to inherit tsconfig resolution rules.
+1. Extra extensions in modules declarations force dependent projects to partially inherit tsconfig rules.
 <details>
 <summary>Example</summary>